 The film was remade (sort of) by Roger Donaldson in 1987 as the relatively humorless No Way Out.

 Arrow Academy’s Blu-ray of The Big Clock is a surprisingly good-looking encoding of this 1948 gem.
 The show has been given a thorough digital going-over to help correct density problems.
 It’s an improvement over the older DVD from 2004.

 Arrow provides the extras that the old Universal DVD did not.
 Adrian Martin’s informative commentary digs into the film’s complicated background; John Farrow was apparently a difficult man in many ways.
 The two on-camera lectures by Adrian Wooton (on the film) and Simon Callow (on Laughton) are somewhat unfocused; Callow in particular seems to be discovering his subject as he goes along.
-His loose string of associations that ends up with him referring to the actor as a faggot — even though he’s trying to report that as Ray Milland’s appraisal.
+His loose string of associations ends up with him referring to the actor as a faggot — even though he’s trying to report that slur as the appraisal of actor Ray Milland.
 A radio show is present along with a trailer and an image gallery.

 Reviewed by Glenn Erickson

 Supplements: New audio commentary by film scholar Adrian Martin; Turning Back the Clock, an analysis by Adrian Wootton; A Difficult Actor, an appreciation of Charles Laughton by Simon Callow; 1948 radio dramatization; original trailer, image gallery, first pressing collector booklet with an essay by Christina Newland.

 Deaf and Hearing-impaired Friendly?
 YES; Subtitles: English (feature only)